Rookwood Pottery Company: Revival

 By 1982, Rookwood was in negotiations to be sold to overseas manufacturers.
 Michigan dentist and art pottery collector Arthur Townley used his life savings to purchase all of the remaining Rookwood assets.
 During his tenure as Rookwood's owner, Townley produced small quantities of pieces to maintain the original trademarks.
 Townley refused offers to sell Rookwood for over two decades, but eventually collaborated with Cincinnati investors Christopher & Patrick Rose in 2004 to move the company back to Cincinnati.
 In July 2006, after approximately one year of negotiations, the Rookwood Pottery Company entered into a contract to acquire all of the remaining assets of the original Rookwood Pottery from Townley.
 These assets included, among other things, the trademarks, more than 2,000 original molds, and hundreds of glaze recipes used by the original Rookwood Pottery Company.

-In 2011, Martin and Marilyn Wade gained sole ownership of the company.
+In 2011, Martin Wade and Marilyn Scripps gained sole ownership of the company.
 It operates from a production studio in the historic Over-the-Rhine neighborhood of Cincinnati.
 The company is in full production, having invested in new kilns and equipment and hired new staff.
 Rookwood Pottery also works with many major institutions to create awards and commemorative pieces.
 Rookwood Pottery artist Roy Robinson, for example, designed the Center Court Rookwood Cup for the ATP World Tour.

 In 2012, the historic Monroe Building of Chicago completed a restoration of its original architectural elements to include the reconditioning and replacement of thousands of original Rookwood Pottery tiles.
 In 2013, a fireplace created by Rookwood Pottery, in collaboration with artists at the University of Cincinnati, was installed at the Contemporary Arts Center in Cincinnati.
-Describing the collaboration, co-owner Marilyn Wade said: “Our goal in working with these three talented artists is to reposition Rookwood Pottery to what it was originally – a forward-thinking company with its eye on the future, willing to take risks, and in the vanguard of the industry, by affiliating ourselves with like-minded artists.”
+Describing the collaboration, co-owner Marilyn Scripps said: “Our goal in working with these three talented artists is to reposition Rookwood Pottery to what it was originally – a forward-thinking company with its eye on the future, willing to take risks, and in the vanguard of the industry, by affiliating ourselves with like-minded artists.”
 That same year, Rookwood Pottery was featured on the Martha Stewart Living Blog and on the Science Channel program How It's Made.

+In 2015, the company collaborated with Cincinnati-based artist Kevin Auzenne to create commemorative baseball-themed tiles.
 In 2017, Rookwood Pottery Company and the Cincinnati Zoo teamed up to create a Fiona ornament, dedicated to a premature hippo.